StrangerealIntel/CyberThreatIntel/Additional Analysis/Terraloader/02-01-20/Analysis.md

  return x;
 }
 ```
-<h6>The second function reconstructs by a series of loops while for build the base of characters used by loader</h6>
+<h6>The second function reconstructs by a series of loops while for building the base of characters used by loader.</h6>

 ```javascript
 function get_base()